 - Why is Kipper saying no?

 - Why is Kipper covering his mouth?

 - What does Mum want to do?

 - How does Kipper feel?

 - What might happen next in the story?

-All these questions can still be asked when using the wordless books that have been sent home.
+All these questions can still be asked when using the wordless books that all children start with as their reading books.

 How to support your child with their reading